2019-03-06 08:58:34 • ID: 2081

 Bezoar ibexes are native to the southern slopes of the Zagros and Taurus mountains, and evidence shows that the goat descendants spread globally, playing an important role in the advancement of Neolithic agricultural technology where they were taken.

-It is not by chance that the Goat appears in Iranian art for many thousand years and were mythological highly charged with symbolism..
+It is not by chance that the Goat appears in Iranian art for many thousand years and was mythological highly charged with symbolism..

 Beginning between 10- 11 k.a. cal BP, Neolithic farmers in the Near East starting keeping small herds of ibexes for their milk and meat, and for their dung for fuel, as well as for materials for clothing and building: hair, bone, skin, and sinew.